-3.2 Spatial distribution of waveform correlation
+3.2.
+Spatial distribution of waveform correlation

-Figures 6, 7, 8, 9, 10 and 11 present an overview of the spatial distribution of waveform correlation for six selected case studies, MONTEREY, CANARY, STANFORD-2, FORESEE, GRÍMSVÖTN, POROTOMO, two for each installation environment.
-The orange sections on the cables (Fig. 6a, 7a, 8a, 9a, 10a, 11a) indicate the chosen 100 channels for the analysis.
-Additionally, we display the automatic picks and record sections, providing the timing of the event onsets (Fig. 6b, 7b, 8b, 9b, 10b, 11b).
-We draw attention to the fact that not all channels are triggered, which is expected, given the automatic picking procedure (STA-LTA) employed for the study.
+Figs. 6 to 11 present an overview of the spatial distribution of waveform correlation for six selected case studies, MONTEREY, CANARY, STANFORD-2, FORESEE, GRÍMSVÖTN, and POROTOMO, two for each installation environment.
+The orange sections on the cables (Figs. 6a, 7a, 8a, 9a, 10a, and 11a) indicate the chosen 100 channels for the analysis.
+Additionally, we display the automatic picks and record sections, providing the timing of the event onsets (Figs. 6b, 7b, 8b, 9b, 10b, and 11b).
+We draw attention to the fact that not all channels are triggered, which is expected, given the automatic picking procedure (STA/LTA) employed for the study.
 As a consequence, the resulting amount of onset time estimates are slightly different among the different case studies.
-The reader can refer to Figure 2 for the complete recording of the events.
+The reader can refer to Fig. 2 for the complete recording of the events.

-As expected, the MCC matrices (Fig. 6c, 7c, 8c, 9c, 10c, 11c) display a concentration of high values along the diagonal (corresponding to small interchannel distances).
-MCCs then decrease, yet irregularly, with increasing interchannel distance (Fig. 6d, 7d, 8d, 9d, 10d, 11d).
-Similar to the analysis of spatial amplitude variations, complex variations of MMC dependencies emerge (Fig. 6d, 9d, 10d), such as sudden increases at higher interchannel distances.
+As expected, the MCC matrices (Figs. 6c, 7c, 8c, 9c, 10c, and 11c) display a concentration of high values along the diagonal (corresponding to small interchannel distances).
+MCCs, then, decrease, yet irregularly, with increasing interchannel distance (Figs. 6d, 7d, 8d, 9d, 10d, and 11d).
+Similar to the analysis of spatial amplitude variations, complex variations of MCC dependencies emerge (Figs. 6d, 9d, and 10d), such as sudden increases at higher interchannel distances.
 Furthermore, the scattering of MCCs is more pronounced than the aforementioned first and second-order variations, with the notable exception of POROTOMO.
-When comparing the MCCs with the expected trend (Menke et al., 1990), in most cases we observe that the observed MCCs decay with inter-channel distance is much faster than what predicted by the theory.
-A noteworthy exception is represented by the GRÍMSVÖTN case study, for which our measurements are consistent with the predictions in the sense of eq.
-(2).
-This is likely attributed to the unique installation environment, consisting of a glacier with a thickness of hundreds of meters (Klaasen et al., 2023).
+When comparing the MCCs with the expected trend (Menke et al., 1990), in most cases we note that the observed MCCs decay with inter-channel distance is much faster than what is predicted in theory.
+A noteworthy exception is represented by the GRÍMSVÖTN case study, for which our measurements are consistent with the predictions in the sense of Eq.
+3. This is likely attributed to the unique installation environment, consisting of a glacier with a thickness of hundreds of metres (Klaasen et al., 2023).
 This confirms that medium homogeneity plays a crucial role in controlling the quality and consistency of DAS recordings.

 As expected, MCCs generally exhibit a positive correlation with onset SNRs.
-Thus, in the cable sections where the event emerges more clearly from the background noise, the recordings are also more coherent each other.
+Thus, in the cable sections where the event emerges more clearly from the background noise, the recordings are also more coherent with each other.

-4 Discussion
+4. Discussion

-The analysis of spatial variations in onset amplitudes across different experimental setups suggests that signal polarization along the cable alone cannot fully explain the observed scattering (Fig. 3-4-5).
-For DAS segments with a similar azimuth in relation to the event, the span of amplitude variations is up to two orders of magnitude larger than what predicted by theory for the incidence angle dependency throughout the whole cable.
+The analysis of spatial variations in onset amplitudes across different experimental setups suggests that signal polarisation along the cable, alone, cannot fully explain the observed scattering (Figs. 3 to 5).
+For DAS segments with a similar azimuth in relation to the event, the span of amplitude variations is up to two orders of magnitude larger than what is predicted in theory for the incidence angle dependency throughout the whole cable.
 The expected influence of the source radiation pattern should yield a sine-like amplitude modulation with the incidence angle, but those effects are not clearly visible in our results.
-Our findings thus indicate that the observed amplitude modulation are mostly controlled by other, non-predictable factors, such as local velocity heterogeneities (Piana Agostinetti et al., 2022; Jousset et al., 2018; Lior et al., 2021) and variations in cable coupling (Celli et al., 2023; Miller et al., 2018).
-These effects affect particularly shallow-horizontal arrays, while may be less important for data acquired in wells.
+Our findings thus indicate that the observed amplitude modulations are mostly controlled by other, non-predictable factors, such as local velocity heterogeneities (Jousset et al., 2018; Lior et al., 2021; Piana Agostinetti et al., 2022) and variations in cable coupling (Miller et al., 2018; Celli et al., 2024).
+These effects particularly affect shallow-horizontal arrays, while they may be less significant for data acquired in wells.
 Nevertheless, monitoring seismicity with DAS in wells might provide insufficient azimuthal direction coverage for constraining event location (while being more efficient for signal detection).
 Hence, when exploiting superficial DAS arrays for similar purposes, we should take into account the likely occurrence of significant amplitude modulations with complex spatial patterns.